erikbenedict/squad-sync/README.md

 - Practice on working with a team to build a functioning application start to finish in under two weeks
 - Make it easier to keep all of your ToDo's in one location where you won't lose them or forget
 - Continue to have a better understanding working with GitHub workflow
-- Work with REACT, MongoDB, GraphQL and JWT to create a working application while increasing our understanding in each of the universally used technologies
+- Work with React, MongoDB, GraphQL and JWT to create a working application while increasing our understanding in each of the universally used technologies
 - Showcase our creativity while improving our habits of coding
 - Create a space for people to come together and organize their lives even when they're not always so organized
 ## Deployed Application